 Information on the day and time of the online playoff draw session is posted with regular season schedules (you will see it as a note on the schedule).
 Typically, we also post reminders at the game site and on the front page of our web site as well.

 By participating the 15-minute online playoff draw session for your team's division (again another person can participate and represent the team), you will be able to select where in the bracket your team would like to play.
 All games are pre-secheduled, so you are basically deciding when is best for your team to play.
 Teams that do not have a representative in attendance are still scheduled, but are filled into the remaining openings at random.
 Therefore, participating in the meeting best ensures that your team will be able to play at preferred times.

 Check Your Playoff Schedule

 All teams regardless of record advance to the postseason, as long as the team has the required sportsmanship average.
 So, be sure to check online during the final week of the regular season to learn when your team will play in the postseason.
 Once again, those playoff schedules are available online in our schedules section.

 Intramural Sports utilizes the team captain as the official representative for any administrative matters.
 If we have a game time change, a sportsmanship issue, or a player issue related to your team, we contact the team captain who then has the responsibility of informing his/her teammates or making a decision on behalf of the team.

 Questions or Comments?

 As you can see, the team captain's job is really in managing the team's participation in our league.
-While it seems tedious, each step is relatively easy to complete.
+A few steps take more time and effort than others, but all are relatively simple to complete.
 Communication with your teammates is key to making sure everyone is at the game site and ready to play when scheduled.